Devastation-class ironclad: Construction and specifications

 HMS Devastation shipped with four 12-inch rifled muzzle-loading (RML) 35-ton Mark I naval guns on sliding carriages, and HMS Thunderer shipped with two 12.5-inch RML 38-ton Mark I or II naval guns that had been bored to 12 inches (fore turret) and two 12-inch RML 35-ton Mark I naval guns on sliding carriages (aft turret).
 The guns were housed in two round turrets shipped fore and aft on the centreline.
 The guns would be reloaded under the cover of the turret thereby not exposing the gun crew to enemy fire.
 To load the guns, they would be trained to approximately 140 degrees on either side of the centreline then moved to the end of their recoil.
 The muzzles would be lowered towards the deck; the shell and powder track would be raised from the deck below.
 On HMS Devastation they would be manually raised whereas on HMS Thunderer they would be raised hydraulically.
 A rammer would ram first the powder and then the shell into the muzzle of the gun.
-The gun then would be raise and moved to the firing position.
+The gun then would be raised and moved to the firing position.
 The angle of the guns during reloading would be such that, in the event of a premature firing, the shell would exit the hull above the waterline rather than below it.
 No secondary armament or anti-torpedo boat armament was fitted.
 In 1879 she was fitted with two Whitehead 14-inch (36 cm) torpedo tubes in fixed mounts, one per broadside below the waterline.